ProgrammerIsMe/E.coli_Segmentation/README.md

 # E.coli segmentation

 ## Background
-this research trained models for E.coli segmentation to improve the performance metrics including IoU (Intersection and Union), true positive, and f1 score.
+This research trained models for E.coli segmentation to improve the performance metrics including IoU (Intersection and Union), true positive, and f1 score.

 Using our own training dataset, we train the segmentation model and test the performance on rod-shaped bacterial E.coli